hpfast/webmapping_for_beginners_wiki/Leaflet-step-3.md

 	}
 ```

-Though we call a L.cirlcleMarker here with our predefined options that are stored in the `geojsonMarkerOptions` object.
+Instead of the default, we spawn a L.cirlcleMarker here with our predefined options that are stored in the `geojsonMarkerOptions` object.

 Now it is time to add the real data to our GeoJSON object, becuase there is nothing to see yet!